PicnicSupermarket/dbt-score/README.md

 ### Selective Linting

-Use dbt's selection syntax to lint specific parts of projects:
+Use dbt's selection and/or exclusion syntax to lint specific parts of projects:

 ```bash
 # Lint only staging models